byronlu06/Data-Structures/corrections.md

 Q36: The option I chose is incorrect because the count is not an approximation of an analog measurement.

 Q40: The option I chose is incorrect because the work may be distributed to amateur or nonprofessional individuals, who are not likely to have the same accuracy as the professional researchers.

+Q41: The option I chose is incorrect because this information can be determined using the data collected, but not in the way described in this option.
+The average amount spent per day during the 7-day period is the sum of all the total transaction amounts divided by 7.

+Q42: The option I chose is incorrect because cloud storage sites allow users to share files easily, which could lead to increased concerns about copyrighted materials being illegally distributed online.

+Q44: The option I chose is incorrect because collaboration often allows teams to break a complex problem into smaller parts, decreasing the size and complexity of tasks required of each team member.